Biography

 Additional information

-I am looking for potential PhD students across a range of subjects and have a number of projects available below.
+I am looking for potential PhD students across a range of subjects with currently available projects listed below.
 Please contact me if you wish to discuss these or any other projects further.

 Estimating false discovery rates in metabolite identification using generative AI